geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

         return x
 ```

-Network is the object that define the whole logic of neural network, including models, loss functions, optimizers etc. A Network can have several different models and loss funcitons (like GAN). <b>fe.Network</b> takes series of operators and here we feed our model in the ModelOp with inputs and outputs.
-It should be noted that the y_pred is the key in the data dictionary which will store the predictions.
+`Network` is the object that defines the whole training graph, including models, loss functions, optimizers etc. A `Network` can have several different models and loss functions (ex.
+GANs). `fe.Network` takes a series of operators, in this case just the basic `ModelOp`, loss op, and `UpdateOp` will suffice.
+It should be noted that "y_pred" is the key in the data dictionary which will store the predictions.

 ```python